smashcoder/Diggerzz-DAO/README.md

  **[Click here to see how the Dapp works](https://youtu.be/kj-IvrLT-9w)**

- **Note - While the code was already tested locally during HTM 3.0, the deployment was successful afer the Hackathon**
+ **Note - While the code was already tested locally during HTM 3.0, the deployment of the Dapp using vercel was successful afer the Hackathon**